 Productivity gains

-However, it is essential to note that IAM can be complex.
+However, it is important to note that IAM can be complex.
 Common IAM challenges include:

-• Covering all endpoints.
+- Covering all endpoints.
 An IAM system must cover all network entry points.
-This includes IoT devices and work-from-home laptops.
-Provisioning all apps and users can take time and effort.
+This includes IoT devices and work from home laptops.
+Provisioning all apps and users can be difficult.
 However, SSO can solve this problem by bringing all apps under a single secure access process.

-• Hybrid cloud deployments.
+- Hybrid cloud deployments.
 IAM systems may cover both on-premises and cloud assets.
-Companies may have trouble finding a hybrid solution that covers all assets and is compatible with legacy software.
+Companies may struggle to find a hybrid solution that covers all assets and is compatible with legacy software.

 How IAM works